Professional Printmaking Program

 Self Help Graphics’ Exhibition Print Program is an active lending/consignment program that allows organizations and companies to host curated exhibitions of Self Help Graphics’ print collection.
 Local and regional organizations are asked to partner with Self Help Graphics by providing a venue for exhibition and are either lent the work at no charge, or are invoiced a nominal fee.
 Corporate and for-profit clients are asked to make a contribution of $1,000 – $5,000 to rent suites of prints for up to six month, which helps support ongoing partnerships.

 Through SHG’s Exhibition Print Program (EPP), new work in all print mediums has been exhibited to local, regional, national and international audiences.
 The focus of the EPP has been to provide broad audiences access to art in both traditional and non-traditional venues, but especially to underserved segments of the community, who might otherwise not have the opportunity to experience the art and culture represented through the artwork.
 The EPP has also enabled Self Help to show the work of local artists in museums and art centers in key regional exhibits.
 Self Help has also reached a national audience through major endeavors such as Across the Street: Self Help Graphics & Art and Chicano Art in Los Angeles (1995-97).
-Between 2010 and 2011, Self Help will work with the following organizations and businesses to present uniquely curated print exhibitions:
+Self Help has worked with the following organizations and businesses to present uniquely curated print exhibitions:

 Mexican Cultural Institute (Olvera Street), Oct.
 2010